MalihehIzadi/ml4se/index.md

 All deadlines are 17:00 CET.

 * 3/10 (usual lecture timeslot): Mid-term progress presentations
-* 26/10: Submission of the first version of project reports
+* 27/10: Submission of the first version of project reports and code of own group
-* 28/10: Submission of peer feedback
+* 31/10: Submission of peer feedback on report and code of other groups
-* 31/10: Submission of the final version of the report (incorporating the feedback from your peers)
+* 3/11: Submission of the revised version of the report and code of own group (incorporating the feedback from your peers)
-* 2/11: Final presentations
+* 10/11 (8-45-10:45): Final project presentations